-The Wellbeing Passport is given to young people after their assessment and is first used to help identify goals for the young person to aim to achieve during their time in our service.
+The Wellbeing Passport is given to young people after their assessment.
+It is used to help identify goals for the young person to aim to achieve during their time in our service.
 This idea was created for and with the young people of our service.

 The passport has sections on what a young person’s current struggles are and how it could possibly affect them in a working environment (school, college, university, employment etc.)

-This passport also has fun pages about a young person’s likes and dislikes, their friends and family and other information that will help the Young Minds Matter worker learn more about the young person and understand a fuller picture.
+This passport also has fun pages about a young person’s likes and dislikes, their friends and family and other information.
+This will help the Young Minds Matter worker learn more about the young person and understand a fuller picture.

 We had feedback that the passport makes the process of coming to appointments more child-friendly from the start.